img

 Registered Veterinary Technician

 Ever since I was a child I have enjoyed spending time with animals, whether it was catching frogs at the lake or teaching our family dog new tricks.
 After receiving my Bachelor’s degree in Environmental Resource Studies in 2015, I spent some time working in the outdoor industry, including guiding dog sled tours in the Rocky Mountains.
-I enjoyed working with animals so much that I decided to peruse my desire to contribute to the wellbeing of animals, and go back to school to become a Registered Veterinary Technician (RVT).
+I enjoyed working with animals so much that I decided to persue my desire to contribute to the wellbeing of animals, and go back to school to become a Registered Veterinary Technician (RVT).

 I happily joined the team at Chicopee Hills Animal Hospital in 2021 as an RVT.
 I have a special interest in pain management, anesthesia, fear free vet visits, and feline behaviour.